fluxcd/helm-operator/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of the feature.

 **What would the new user story look like?**
-How would the new interaction with Flux look like?
+How would the new interaction with the Flux Helm operator look like?
 E.g.
 0. What are the prerequisites for this?
-1. User starts up Flux using the --add-frobnication flag
+1. User starts up the operator using the --add-frobnication flag
-2. New commits in git branch happen
+2. A new `HelmRelease` is applied
 3. Deployments happen, which include frobnication

 Feel free to add a diagram if that helps explaining things.